My Journey To Motherhood And Blogging

 I’m finding my voice, here it is… my first blog post…

 I’m incredibly excited for this next phase in my life – (finally finding my voice), but at the same time, all those familiar doubts and insecurities that come with trying something new just keep creeping in.
 What if this doesn’t work?
-Will if I fail?
+What if I fail?
 Can I end up like my kids at the breakfast table, with egg all over my face?

 I’d be lying if I didn’t own up to these anxieties.
-How do I feel about putting myself “out there” on the world wide web for everyone to see?
-How do I feel about being totally honest, and vulnerable, about who I am and how I’m experiencing this wonderful thing we call MOTHERHOOD?
+How do I feel about putting myself “out there” on the World Wide Web for everyone to see?
+How do I feel about being totally honest and vulnerable about who I am and how I’m experiencing this wonderful thing we call MOTHERHOOD?
 Scared!
 This has the potential to get really messy, but then again, so does motherhood… So I’m going to put on my brave face and just dive in.

 I am #onemessymama